Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Introduction

-Univariate time series are mapped into single-layer networks based on the concepts of visibility, transition probability, and proximity~\citep{zou2018complex,vanessa2020}.
-Multivariate time series may be mapped into single or multiple-layer networks.
-In the former, the nodes represent the component time series and the edges represent the relationships between the nodes (component time series) computed using statistical methods or models.
-These methods imply that all important information on the dynamics of each time series component, such as serial correlation, is lost in the mapping.
-Mapping methods that represent multivariate time series as multiplex networks were proposed with the objective of preserving both the dynamical (over time) and the cross-sectional information contained in the multivariate data~\citep{lacasa2015network,eroglu2018multiplex,vanessa2020}.
-In these multiplex networks, each component univariate time series is mapped into a layer (using a univariate time series mapping in which each timestamp is represented by a node) and different layers are connected via the common nodes (time stamps).
-Inevitably, lagged cross-correlations, which sometimes are the most important information, are lost in the mapping process.
+Univariate time series can typically be mapped into single-layer networks utilizing concepts such as visibility, transition probability, and proximity~\citep{zou2018complex,vanessa2020}.
+On the other hand, when dealing with multivariate time series, one may opt for mapping these into either single-layer or multiple-layer networks.
+In the former, nodes symbolize the individual time series components, and the edges represent relationships between the latter, computed using statistical methods or models.
+However, this approach often results in the loss of vital information regarding the dynamics of each time series component, including serial correlation.

+Recognizing this limitation, several authors proposed mappings that represent multivariate time series as multiplex networks, aiming to preserve both the temporal dynamics and cross-sectional information within the data~\citep{lacasa2015network,sannino2017visibility,eroglu2018multiplex,vanessa2020}.
+In these multiplex networks, each univariate time series component is allocated to a distinct layer, employing a univariate time series mapping where each node represents a timestamp or pattern.
+Layers are interconnected through common nodes in successive layers.
+Nevertheless, this mapping process invariably leads to the loss of directed lagged cross-correlations, which are of considerable importance in most multivariate scenarios.